 Whether or not you’re an enthusiast of museums, this should be your first stop to get acquainted with the town.
-There is a Visitor Center inside where brochures, maps, etc. are free to grab.
-Do not miss the impressive giant statue of Paul Bunyan, which was sculpted by a local artist using only hammer and chisel from a single, fallen 3,000-year-old sequoia tree weighing thirty tons!
+There is a Visitor Center inside where brochures, maps, etc., are free to grab.
+However, do not miss the impressive giant statue of Paul Bunyan, which was sculpted by a local artist using only a hammer and chisel from a single, fallen 3,000-year-old sequoia tree weighing thirty tons!

 Be Awed at Sequoia and Kings Canyon National Parks

-The Sequoia National Park, home of thousands of years old giant Sequoia trees and the Kings Canyon National Park, where most surreal canyons one could ever marvel will astonish you like never before!
+The Sequoia National Park, home of thousands of years old giant Sequoia trees, and the Kings Canyon National Park, where the most surreal canyons one could ever marvel will astonish you never like before!
 Indeed, your stop-over at Three Rivers is incomplete without seeing these two magnificent parks (if that is not your purpose in the first place).
-Both parks offer many activities and must-see sights, therefore, deserve a blog of its own.
+Both parks offer many activities and must-see sights, therefore, deserve a blog of their own.

 Hiking in Three Rivers

 Three Rivers sits at the foothills of the Sierra Nevada mountains.
-For families with (complaining) pre-teens, the Ladybug Trail is my recommendation.
-It is a doable 3.5-mile hike, back trafficked with beautiful mountain peaks and riverbeds making the hiking an extremely enjoyable one.
+The Ladybug Trail is my recommendation for families with (complaining) pre-teens.
+It is a doable 3.5-mile hike, back trafficked with beautiful mountain peaks and riverbeds, making it extremely enjoyable.
 The stunning waterfalls and river at the end of the trail will mesmerize even the most jaded participant, and the reluctant hiker in the group will thank you for tagging them along!

 Send A Postcard To Your Friends from Kaweah Post Office

 This twelve-by-fifteen building constructed from local cedar and redwood in 1910 is the tiniest operating post office in the United States!
-If you want to impress your friends, do not post a photo of this historic landmark on Facebook, instead, send your friends a postcard right from the Kaweah Post Office!
+So if you want to impress your friends, do not post a photo of this historic landmark on Facebook; instead, send your friends a postcard right from the Kaweah Post Office!

 Pay a Visit to Reimers Candies & Shop